article

 Contents:

-To get around the hefty price tag, some people are turning to compounded forms of semaglutide (the synthetic hormone in these brand-name medications).
+There are no generic versions of these medications because they are under patent—and coupon programs can be limited.
+So many people, eager to lose weight and get around the hefty price tag, turn to compounding pharmacies that claim to recreate the synthetic hormone in these brand-name medications.
 While patients might pay around $900 monthly for Ozempic and $1,300 monthly for Wegovy out-of-pocket, they could find compounded semaglutide for as little as $300 a month.

 But what exactly are they getting?
-And is the compounded medication as effective as the brand-name product?
+And is the compounded medication as effective or as safe as the brand-name product?

 First, what does “compounded” mean?

-According to the U.S. Food and Drug Administration, "compounding” is when a pharmacist or compounding pharmacy combines, mixes, or alters ingredients to create a medication for a patient rather than using a drug as-is from a manufacturer.
+According to the FDA, "compounding” is when a pharmacist or compounding pharmacy combines, mixes, or alters ingredients to create a medication for a patient rather than using a drug as-is from a manufacturer.
 When a drug appears on the FDA’s drug shortages list, compounded versions of it can be made and distributed with fewer restrictions.

 Compounded semaglutide may be made with different synthetic versions of semaglutide—such as semaglutide sodium salt or semaglutide acetate—and/or combined with other ingredients by compounding pharmacies.